-On the Anniversary of His Death at Just 40, a Loving Tribute to the Movie Heartthrob Who Began His Career on Young & Restless: ‘He Was Just So Unpretentious’
+On the Anniversary of His Death, a Loving Tribute to the Movie Heartthrob Who Began His Career on Young & Restless: ‘He Was Just So Unpretentious’

 Years later, Paul Walker’s passing remains as hard to wrap our heads around as it was in 2013.